-The restaurant is next to the women’s mosques and 200 meters from the Chongshan mosque.
-It owned and run by the Islam Association of Guilin and aims to provide high quality food for the Muslims.
+The restaurant is located near to the women’s mosques and 200 meters far from the Chongshan mosque.
+The restaurant run by the Islam Association of Guilin and aims to provide high-quality food for the Muslims.
 The food it provides is spicy and also caters for northern Chinese.

 - Chinese name: 恩典清真餐吧

 - Recommended dishes: pine nut fish (松子鱼), braised beef (锅烧牛肉), and chow mein (炒面)

 - Average price per person: 45 yuan

 - Address: by the mosque, 1 Chongshan Road, Xiangshan District (象山区崇善路1号，清真寺旁)

 - Tel: 0773-3930971